 Racial identity is embedded in the self-concepts of black students, which are multiple hierarchically structured identities.
 The available evidence indicates that racial identity is positively correlated with psychosocial constructs such as self-esteem, mental health, and improved academic outcomes within the black student population (Lige et al., 2017; Rivas-Drake et al., 2014).

 Studies examining the relationship between racial identity and self-concept among black students have revealed gender differences (Buckley, 2018; Cokley et al., 2015).
 In a study that used a high sample of female students, racial centrality, which outlines the degree to which individuals feel that their race is important, was positively related to academic self-concept (Franklin et al., 2017).
 However, racial centrality was not related to the academic self-concept among male students.
 Five of the six stages of racial identity as outlined by the nigrescence model were found to be negatively correlated to the academic self-concept of the black students (Awad, 2007).

+Summary of Studies on Racial Identity and Self-Concept

 The studies highlighted above have demonstrated how racial stereotypes can have deleterious effects on the academic self-concept of black students and influence their endorsement of stereotypes related to their academic capabilities.
 How black students interpret negative racial stereotypes can impact greatly on their engagement in school (Harper, 2015).
 Studies have found that many black students feel that they may be subjected to stereotypes related to academic competence and these perceptions can lead to disengagement in school, reduced motivation, and underperformance in their academics (Ellis et al., 2018; Hope et al., 2015).

-Motivation
+Studies on Motivation

 Motivation can be defined as the impetus that gives purpose or direction to individuals and operates at either a conscious or unconscious level (Cokley et al., 2012; Reynolds et al., 2010).
 For black students to pursue post-secondary education, they have to develop a sense of motivation.
 Motivated behavior can be either internally driven or controlled by outside causes (Byrd & Chavous, 2011).
 Students who are more externally motivated experience greater anxiety and a poorer ability to cope with failures (Cokley, 2015).
 Research suggests that promoting greater self-determination and intrinsic motivation is related to more positive academic and psychological outcomes (Taylor et al., 2014).